LelsersLasers/HouseOfCards/README.md

     - Either calculate the loading time for the sound file or ?
 - Purpose?
     - Trying to get somewhere?
-    - Trying to protect something?
+    - Trying to protect/rescue something?
+    - Spawn extra score pickups around the area
     - Should make you move around dynamically
         - Instead of a straight line